islam-md-didarul/islam-md-didarul/README.md

 - Analysis of encrustation formation in four types of ureteral stent considering the flow performance of artificial urine using an In Vitro experimental model [*26th International Conference of the Theoretical and Applied Mechanics (ICTAM 2024)*] [**South Korea**]

 **Domestic**
-- Analysis of encrustation formation at Double J Stent with a controlled flow rate using an In Vitro Bladder Model [*Korean Society of Cardiovascular Engineering - Summer Conference 2024*]
+- Analysis of encrustation formation at Double J Stent with a controlled flow rate using an In Vitro Bladder Model [*Biomedical Engineering Society for Circulation - Summer Conference 2024*]
 - Flow Performance and Encrustation Analysis at Ureteral Stents using an In Vitro Urinary System [*Korean Society of Mechanical Engineers - Winter Conference 2024*]
 ---